-The Latin Quarter also has a lively party scene, attracting students and tourists in substantial numbers in the summer months when the good times spill into the streets.
-The Gay Village is a very lively cocktail of charming cafés, pumping nightclubs and gaudy strip joints, and it enjoys a reputation as the most raucous nightlife among both gay and straight crowds.
+The Latin Quarter also has a lively party scene, attracting students and tourists in substantial numbers during the summer months when the good times spill into the streets.
+The Gay Village is a lively cocktail of charming cafes and vibrant nightclubs, boasting some of the most raucous nightlife among both gay and straight crowds.

 Become our Montreal Travel Expert